Preliminary Results From the 2021 Utility Fee Survey

 Is your fee schedule up-to-date?

-If, after completing the 2021 Utility Fee Survey, you’re wondering if your fee schedule is up-to-date, please give me a call at 919-673-4050 or email me at email@example.com for more information about how a business review could help review your current fee structure.
+If, after completing the 2021 Utility Fee Survey, you’re wondering if your fee schedule is up-to-date, please contact me by completing this form for more information about how a business review could help review your current fee structure.